iodigital-com/io-technology/data/blog/how-do-i-build-a-component-library/linting-testing.md

 authors: ['dave-bitter']
 theme: 'orange'
 serie: 'how-do-i-build-a-component-library'
 ---

+<div className="p-4 bg-io_orange-100">_This article is part 3 of the series [How do I build a Component Library?](/series/how-do-i-build-a-component-library).
+You can find the demo repository for this series on [GitHub](https://github.com/DaveBitter/fe-monorepo) and the component library itself hosted [here](https://fe-monorepo.davebitter.com/)._</div>

+---

 Before adding new components to your component library, you might want to set up some linting and testing tools.
 This ensures that no unexpected mistakes, inconsistencies and manual labour are required.
 Let’s have a look at a few tools I think you should always add to your component library.
 This will not just consist of the the actual tools to run the testing and linting, but surrounding tools to help automate the chores even more and take work off your hands.